-Issues Action Plans Progress / Status of Implementation between agencies at the national and regional levels as well as developing a set of best practices on ship profiling to complement the range of provisions in the ISPS Code.
-An ARF Workshop on Best Practices in Implementing Safety of Navigation Instruments was convened in Manila on 11- 12 July 2017, co-chaired by the Philippines and India.
+Issues Action Plans Progress / Status of Implementation Workshop underscored the importance of intelligence and information sharing between agencies at the national and regional levels as well as developing a set of best practices on ship profiling to complement the range of provisions in the ISPS Code.
+An ARF Workshop on Best Practices in Implementing Safety of Navigation Instruments was convened in Manila on 11-12 July 2017, co-chaired by the Philippines and India.
 The Workshop discussed ways to promote safety of navigation among military vessels, maritime law enforcement vessels and other fishing vessels as well as looking into concrete recommendations on capacity building to combat threats against safety of navigation.
 A series of ARF Workshop on Ferry Safety were convened in Guangzhou, China on 12-13 December 2017 and on 26-28 November 2018.
 The Workshops discussed ways to enhance capacity building on enforcing applicable rules, promote the use of fit-for-purpose vessels, encourage safety culture and strengthen cooperation on ferry safety within the ARF framework.
 A Workshop on International Cooperation

-Issues Action Plans Progress / Status of Implementation on Maritime Domain Awareness was convened in Tokyo on 7-8 March 2018 to address various maritime challenges such as piracy, and illegal, unreported and unregulated (IUU) fishing and discussed measures to enhance MDA capabilities among ARF Participants. the work of the IS national and regional think tanks to assist M on Maritime Security to enhance gional maritime security. concrete activities officials, and hold joint training exerc naritime security capacity-building through such as information-sharing, exchanges of ing maritime security-related tabletop and cises as and when appropriate.
-Japan has taken the initiative of collecting information on the ARF participants' best practices on maritime enforcement capacity-building through questionnaires.
-China, Thailand and Australia held the ARF Workshop on Regional Climate Change and Coastal Disaster Mitigation in Tianjin, China on 1-2 November 2018 for better understanding of regional climate change adaption and alleviation of coastal disaster risk and mitigation.
-(AMF), IMO, IOR related fora, as par ng among ARF, ASEAN Maritime Forum R-ARC, ReCAAP, as well as other maritime- rt of a comprehensive and mutually h to maritime cooperation.
-Representatives from ReCAAP, Centre for Humanitarian Dialogue, and UNODC attended ARF activities in maritime security during the inter-sessional year of 2017-2018. security and safety on in maritime issues, including maritime and search and rescue, through activities on sharing and technological cooperation in The 21 st ARF in Nay Pyi Taw on 10 August 2014 adopted the ARF Statement on Strengthening Coordination and
+Issues Action Plans Progress / Status of Implementation

+on Maritime Domain Awareness was

+convened in Tokyo on 7-8 March 2018 to

+address various maritime challenges such

+as piracy, and illegal, unreported and

+unregulated (IUU) fishing and discussed

+measures to enhance MDA capabilities

+among ARF Participants.

+3.4 Utilise the work of national and regional think tanks to assist

+the work of the ISM on Maritime Security to enhance e

+transparency in regional maritime security.

+3.5 Promote regional maritime security capacity-building throug

+concrete activities such as information-sharing, exchanges of

+officials, and holding maritime security-related tabletop an

+joint training exercises as and when appropriate. capacity-building through questionnaires.

+China, Thailand and Australia held the

+ARF Workshop on Regional Climate

+Change and Coastal Disaster Mitigation in

+Tianjin, China on 1-2 November 2018 for

+better understanding of regional climate

+change adaption and alleviation of coastal

+disaster risk and mitigation.

+3.6 Promote networking among ARF, ASEAN Maritime Forum

+(AMF), IMO, IOR-ARC, ReCAAP, as well as other maritime

+related fora, as part of a comprehensive and mutuall

+beneficial approach to maritime cooperation.
+Asia (ReCAAP), Centre for Humanitarian

+Dialogue, and United Nations Office on

+Drugs and Crime (UNODC) attended ARF

+maritime security activities during the

+Inter-Sessional Year of 2017-2018.

+3.7 Promote cooperation in maritime issues, including maritim • •

+security and safety and search and rescue, through activities s August 2014 adopted the ARF Statement